RandomcodeDev/purpl-engine/FalseKing.md

 The game will use low-detail 3D models and textures, and the rendered frames will be downscaled to look pixelated, making the game seem more 2D.
-High performance (120 FPS or higher) is expected to be achievable on all platforms even without substantial optimization.
+High performance (120 FPS or higher) is expected to be achievable on all platforms.

 ## Audio

 The game will feature different music for each region, as well as variants for different contexts such as outdoors, puzzles, dungeons, and combat.
-There will be a few versions of the sounds for different actions, and most actions such as walking, attacking, jumping, dashing, etc
+There will be a few versions of the sounds for different actions, and most actions such as walking, attacking, jumping, dashing, etc.

 ## Player input